raspberrypilearning/microbit-balloon-pop/en/step_2.md

 --- task ---

-Take the speaker cable, (about 2 metres in length) and strip both ends, so the bare wire is visible.
+Take the speaker cable, (about 2 meters in length) and strip both ends, so the bare wire is visible.

 ![2-core speaker cable](images/step1_point2_wires.jpg)